-Mr. Ahmed Mujthaba was appointed as a Director of the board of Directors on 29th August 2020 representing the public shareholders.
+Mr. Ahmed Mujthaba was appointed as a Director of the board of Directors on 9th June 2022 representing the public shareholders and served till his demise on 29th July 2022.
 Mr. Mujthaba did his Master of Business Administration from Open University Malaysia and Bachelor of Accounting (Honours) from Multi Media University, Malaysia.

-Currently he is the Director General/Chief Procurement Executive in Ministry of Finance and as a Government Director at Addu Investment Private Limited Company.
-He also has a vast knowledge in the audting field as well as the public procurement field.
+Mr. Ahmed Mujuthaba served as the Chief Procurement Executive in Ministry of Finance and as a Government Director at Addu Investment Private Limited Company.
+He also had a vast knowledge in the audting field as well as the public procurement field.